 Then you will be able to download Apple Music songs with mobile data.
 But enabling the download feature will greatly increase your data usage.

-Restarting the Apple Music app can fix some bugs.
+Restarting the Apple Music app can fix some bugs, including fixing Apple Music won't download.
 Here's how to restart the app:

 Step 2.
-Find out Apple Music app by scrolling through the list of apps.
+Look for Apple Music app by scrolling through the list of apps.

 Step 3.
 Hold the Apple Music app and swipe it up and off the screen.